Retriever

 The Four Objects

-Section titled “The Four Objects”step(…) method.ClockEach Flow declares when it runs; there is no global robot timestep.Sync policyEach edge declares how upstream event history becomes one aligned input.PipelineThe graph that validates, visualizes, steps, replays, and runs.For AI Agents
+Section titled “The Four Objects”step(…) method.ClockEach Flow declares when it runs.
+There is no global robot timestep.Sync policyEach edge declares how upstream event history becomes one aligned input.PipelineThe graph that validates, visualizes, steps, replays, and runs.For AI Agents

 Section titled “For AI Agents”Agents should start from llms.txt, then follow the Visual Quickstart before changing code.
 Use Examples and Results for expected outputs and Debug and Visualize for graph/render/replay commands.